Cyber Monday: Best car leasing deal tips, advice and offers

 Sale events like Black Friday and Cyber Monday have captured the public imagination over recent years.

-But let’s consider a fact: Which? recently warned that more than half of last year’s Black Friday deals were cheaper or the same price at other times during the year.
+But let’s consider a fact.
+Which? recently revealed that out of 83 products the organisation tracked at major retailers, just four were cheaper than at other times in the year.
+That’s right.
+Just 5% of times were cheaper on Black Friday.
 So marketing events for big ticket items like cars, might not be all they’re cracked up to be either.

 You may or may not know that just before a number plate change is one of the ideal times for you to find a cracking offer, or when dealers are looking to hit their end-of-quarter performance bonuses.
 Plus there will always be stock vehicles that manufacturers will discount so they can be sold before the end of a financial period.
 But the real key to finding a good deal is proper research and comparing prices across the market.

-By doing your research and shopping around you’ll be far better equipped to find the best car leasing deals ANY time of year – check out our handy guides on how to pick the right car for you for more tips.
+By doing your research and shopping around you’ll be far better equipped to find the best car leasing deals ANY time of year – check out our guide on how to get a good lease deal

 More for your money